First of six celebrations of Arts United's 60th anniversary.

-Meet Beau, the winner of this year's Fort Wayne Newspapers Pet Star contest.
+Meet Mac and Mollie Doodle, winners of this year's Fort Wayne Newspapers Pet Star contest.

-Photography by Jeff Minard, Tara Spencer and submitted
+Photography by Christy Arbogast, Tara Froelich, Bianca Hecht, Mariah Wynn and submitted